Skip to content

 async get(ctx: StoreGetContext): Promise<Leaf | undefined> {

-const res = await fetch(`/i18n/${ctx.locale}/${ctx.group}.json`);
+const res = await fetch(`/i18n/${ctx.locale}/${ctx.namespace}.json`);

 if (!res.ok) return undefined;